Kipok/NeMo-Skills/docs/checkpoint-conversion.md

   If you want to run a large-scale generation, it's highly recommended to use TensoRT-LLM format.
-  The time it takes to convert the checkpoint will be more than offset by a much faster generation that either vLLM or NeMo.
+  The time it takes to convert the checkpoint will be more than offset by a much faster generation than either vLLM or NeMo.

 - [NeMo](https://github.com/NVIDIA/NeMo)